Senipah/VBA-Better-Array/docs/api/methods/IndexOf.md

 : Optional

 Description
-: The index to start the search at.
-If the index is greater than or equal to the array's length, -9999 is returned, which means the array will not be searched.
-If the provided index value is a negative number, it is taken as the offset from the end of the array.
-Note: if the provided index is negative, the array is still searched from front to back.
-If the provided index is 0, then the whole array will be searched.
-Default: entire array is searched.
+: The index at which to begin searching.
+If omitted, search starts at the array's `LowerBound`.
+If the provided index is lower than `LowerBound` and negative, it is treated as an offset from the end (`LowerBound + Length + FromIndex`) and then clamped to `LowerBound` if needed.
+If the resulting start index is greater than `UpperBound`, `-9999` is returned.

 ---